dipaco/balu-python/README.md

 ## NOTES:
 - We recommend to use a virtual environment to isolate the library from the system installed packages.
 - If you use a virtual environment it is recommended to run in python the command `matplotlib.use('TkAgg')` before importing any function from matplotlib.pyplot.
+(See here)[http://matplotlib.org/faq/virtualenv_faq.html]